-Fire in Saudi city ahead of F1 race as Houthis claim attack
+Yemen rebels strike oil depot in Saudi city hosting F1 race

 An Associated Press photojournalist covering practice laps at the F1 track in Jiddah saw the smoke rising in the distance to the east, just after 5:40 p.m.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible some 11.5 kilometers (7 miles) away.

-The cause of the blaze was not immediately known.
 Drivers raced on into the evening even as the fire burned and authorities offered no explanation for the blaze.

 The second-ever Saudi Arabian Grand Prix in Jiddah is taking place on Sunday, though concerns had been raised by some over the recent attacks targeting the kingdom.